Gyunu/Boilerplate/README.md

 This boilerplate is to get up and running quickly with Typescript, Sass and Webpack.
 It requires sass, tslint and webpack CLI to be installed globally.

+It contains a Vagrant file so you can use vagrant for development if you want.
+Set the project name variable in the Vagrant file and it will be used to name directory structure, synced folder and apache configuration.

 **Before installation:**
 `npm install -g sass && npm install -g webpack && npm install -g tslint`